Vein.fm: Remix album and name change (2020–2021)

-This World Is Going to Ruin You (2022–present)
+This World Is Going to Ruin You and hiatus (2022–2024)

 On January 4, 2022, the band announced their second studio album, This World Is Going to Ruin You, set to be released on March 4, 2022, through Nuclear Blast.
 On January 5, the band released a new song, "The Killing Womb".
 On January 25, 2022, the band released the song "Fear In Non Fiction" featuring Geoff Rickly of Thursday.
 On February 15, 2022, the band released the album's third single, "Wavery".
 In June/July 2022, the band supported the album on a European headline tour with support from Drain and Higher Power.
 This was followed by US tour with support from Candy, Regulate, and Living Weapon.

 In Spring 2023, the band supported City Morgue on their "Bloody America" US tour.
 They kicked off this tour by supporting Sunami on the Hingham, Massachusetts date of their US headlining tour.
 This was the final tour to feature founding member Matt Wood on drums.
 This was followed by another US tour supporting Hatebreed and Terror alongside Jesus Piece.
 The tour included an appearance at New England Metal & Hardcore Fest.

 In April 2024, the band played the Sick New World fest in Las Vegas, Nevada.
 On May 16, 2024, the band played a surprise set on the Chicago date of Fleshwater's headlining tour.
 They also played a surprise set at the Kingston, NY day of said tour.

+The band went on hiatus following Matt Wood's departure.
+The other three remaining members continue making music with Fleshwater, with Josian Omar Soto Ramos joining both bands to replace Wood.